lotockib/nanodegree/notes/nanodegree/object oriented programming/Introduction to OOP.md

-# Intro to Object Oriented Programming

 ## Overview

 Classes are useful for user-defined data types.
 Once class is created, you can intstantiate multiple instances of a given class (blue car, red car).
 Classes vary a lot depending on the application.

 ## Structures

 Structures are a user-defined type where you can aggregate other data.
 Example including initialization:

 ```cpp
 struct Rectangle {